 San Bernardino County Department of Behavioral Health Mesa Triage Services

 850 E. Foothill Blvd., Rialto / (909) 421-4601

 Provides a full range of substance abuse treatment services for on a residential, outpatient or day treatment basis for adults and substance abusing women who are pregnant and/or are parenting children, generally age three or younger, including those who have drug or alcohol-exposed babies.
 No fee required.

 9565 Business Center Dr., Ste.
 A, Bldg.
 11, Rancho Cucamonga

 Program for individuals who abuse alcohol and/or drugs, provides assistance to better understand the nature of the disease of alcoholism and support efforts to recover.
 Other resources include: Counseling classes such as individual counseling, anger management counseling, domestic violence counseling, couples therapy, and group therapy.
 Payment determined on sliding scale fee.
 Office accepts IEHP Medi-cal.
-Provides food bank every Thursday 2 p.m. – 4 p.m.
+Provides food bank distribution Monday through Thursday 10 a.m. – 3:30 p.m.